CONSTANTINOPLE, CAPPADOCIA AND SMYRNI

 DAY 3: CONSTANTINOPLE

 This morning begin your day of historic Constantinople.
 Visit Agia Sophia, the Church of the Holy Wisdom, and often called the eighth wonder of the ancient world.
 It is one of the world’s greatest architectural and spiritual masterpieces and was the Cathedral of the Ecumenical Patriarchate of Constantinople for more than one thousand years.
 Built by Emperor Justinian from 532 – 537 A.D, Agia Sophia was originally the largest church in the Christian world.
 Its immense dome rises 182 feet above the ground and its diameter spans 103 feet.
 You will be amazed at the size of its interior, magnificent dome and stunning mosaics most located in the upper part of the church.
 Until today, no one knows how this glorious dome was constructed.
 Many beautiful mosaics remain hidden from our site, covered with plaster; although it is well known and accepted that they exist.
 During the Ottoman period, Agia Sophia was turned into a mosque.
 Today, we still see these conversions in the church.
 Presently, Agia Sophia is considered a museum.
 Continue to the Underground Cistern, a magnificent old water reservoir built by Justinian in 532 A.D. and the Hippodrome, where chariot races were held.
-Then, an optional visit to the Blue Mosque.
+Then, a visit to the Blue Mosque.
 None of the exterior is blue – the name “Blue Mosque” comes from the blue tiles inside.
 Inside, the high ceiling is lined with the 20,000 blue tiles that give the mosque its popular name.
 Fine examples of 16th-century Iznik design, the oldest tiles feature flowers, trees and abstract patterns and can be seen in the galleries and on the north wall above the main entrance.
-Continue to the Underground Cisterns, a magnificent old water reservoir built by Justinian in 532 A. D. and the Hippodrome, where chariot races were held.

 Break for lunch on your own.
 Continue to the famous Topkapi Palace, seat of the Ottoman Empire for four centuries.
 Located by the Bosphorus, the Golden Horn and the Sea of Marmara, it commands a spectacular and unforgettable view.
 In these opulent surroundings, the sultans and their court lived and governed.
 The many exhibitions include the cooking utensils and pots used to prepare the meals for the Sultans and his family, the clothing they wore, their arms, their jewels, their accessories and much more.Visit the World Famous Imperial Chinese Porcelain sections.
 The relics of St John the Baptist as well as the Prophet Mohammad and his artifacts can also be viewed.
 Continue to the Grand Bazaar for a shopping spree!
 The Bazaar is a maze of over 4,000 tiny shops selling gold, jewelry, leather goods and carpets.
 Overnight at the hotel.
 (B)